Whole school coaching ethos program

 Creating a whole school coaching ethos where teachers, students and parents are working together to create a learning environment that they own.
 Following a successful pilot in an independent SEN school the Big Lottery funded a project in a mainstream academy to evidence the outcomes on a larger scale.

-Today’s teachers, parents and children are facing different challenges than those that existed when the current educational system was created – but education has not evolved along with these challenges.
-See what Sir John Whitmore, Chair of our charity Every Family Matters has to say:
+Today’s teachers, parents and children are facing different challenges than those that existed when the current educational system was created – but education has not evolved along with these challenges, see what Sir John Whitmore, who introduced coaching in the ’70’s has to say:

 Changing the ethos of the learning environment

-Our Ethos of Empowerment (now called Discover Your Genius With) program is designed for schools to integrate our innovative personal development coaching for teachers, students and parents together.
+Our Ethos of Empowerment program is designed for schools to integrate our innovative personal development program, incorporating mindfulness, coaching and emotional literacy for teachers, students and parents working together to change the culture of the school.

 “The best way to improve the engagement of young people in maximising their opportunities for the future is to work in meaningful and collaborative partnerships with their parents.”